Semi-supervised Multimodal Representation Learning through a Global Workspace: Problem statement

 Although less often encountered in the literature, we believe that a bimodal network could also benefit from two additional ``secondary'' properties.
 We define the demi-cycle consistency, where $\forall (i,j) \in \mathcal{U}_v \times \mathcal{U}_t$:

 and the (full) cycle consistency property, where $\forall (i,j) \in \mathcal{U}_v \times \mathcal{U}_t$:

 These two properties can be seen as unsupervised versions of the primary properties, inspired by the unsupervised language translation literature \cite{lample_unsupervised_2018, lample_phrase-based_2018}.
-Importantly, they are defined independently of the set $\mathcal{S}$ of paired samples, and remain valid even if $\mathcal{S}$ is an empty set (i.e., unsupervised learning).
+Importantly, they are defined independently of the set $\mathcal{S}$ of paired samples, and remain valid even if $\mathcal{S}$ is an empty set (i.e., unsupervised learning). \begin{changes} Figure~\ref{fig:generic-multimodal}B provides an illustration of these four properties. \end{changes}

 Note that our primary and secondary properties are not independent, and we can in fact highlight four relations between them that should be true for any matched samples in $\mathcal{S}$: \begin{description} \item[$R_1$] \ref{prop:tr} $\Rightarrow$ \ref{prop:cy} \item[$R_2$] \ref{prop:tr} \& \ref{prop:cont} $\Rightarrow$ \ref{prop:dcy} \item[$R_3$] if $d_v$ or $d_t$ injective, \ref{prop:tr} \& \ref{prop:dcy} $\Rightarrow$ \ref{prop:cont}\footnote{$d_t(e_v(x_i)) \stackrel{P_\text{tr}}{=} y_i \stackrel{P_\text{dcy}}{=} d_t(e_t(y_i))$.
 Then using the injectivity of $d_t$: $e_v(x_i) = e_t(y_i)$.
 Similar proof if $d_v$ injective.} \item[$R_4$]\ref{prop:cont} \& \ref{prop:dcy} $\Rightarrow$ \ref{prop:tr} \end{description} The first two relations show that if we restrict ourselves to the set of matched samples, the secondary properties are automatically obtained if the primary properties are verified.
 Furthermore, the last two relations show that each primary property can follow from the other primary property combined with a secondary one (with some additional constraint on injectivity for $R_3$).
 Thus, we hypothesize that optimizing \emph{all four} properties in a single network could prove advantageous, since they will tend to reinforce each other as per relations $R_1$-$R_4$.
 Importantly, this means that the secondary properties could be used in an \emph{unsupervised} way to take advantage of unpaired data, and still enhance the network's primary properties.